vladkinoman/just-my-notes/books/best-comics-to-read.md

 4: *Transmetropolitan*, Astro City, and Ultimate Spider-Man.

-> Ultimate Spider-Man is probably one of my favorite continuous superhero runs.

 3: It depends on what they are looking for.
 For those who want something outside the realm of Superheroes usually Essex County.
-For those who want Superhero stories but done in a different way All Star Superman, and for those who just want a great starting point to get into comics usually Ultimate Spider-Man.
+For those who want Superhero stories but done in a different way **All Star Superman**, and for those who just want a great starting point to get into comics usually Ultimate Spider-Man.

 4:

-- All-Star Superman
+- **All-Star Superman**
 - Hellboy
 - American Vampire
-- Green Lantern by Geoff Johns
+- *Green Lantern* by Geoff Johns
 - JLA by Grant Morrison and Howard Porter
 - Daredevil by Brian Michael Bendis and Alex Maleev
 - Superman (including Man of Steel mini) by John Byrne
 - Hellblazer (all of it but especially the Garth Ennis and Steve Dillon run)
-- Astonishing X-Men by Joss Whedon and John Cassaday
+- *Astonishing X-Men* by Joss Whedon and John Cassaday
 - Hack/Slash

 5:

-- Watchmen
+- **Watchmen**
-- Kraven's Last Hunt
+- *Kraven's Last Hunt*
 - S.H.I.E.L.D by Hickman
-- V for Vendetta
+- *V for Vendetta*
 - Old Man Logan
-- The Killing Joke
+- **The Killing Joke**
 - Gideon Falls (ongoing)
 - Daredevil by Frank Miller
-- The Dark Knight Returns
+- **The Dark Knight Returns**
 - Batman Hush
 - Thor: Gods on Earth, Gods & Men by Dan Jurgens
 - The Night Gwen Stacy Died